-The Target of Evaluation (TOE) comprises all products as listed on the cover page in unified channel programming (UCP) technology.
+All products have been developed in unified channel programming (UCP) technology.
 UCP stands for an improved way of programming the EEPROM.
 Using UCP technology provides major benefits:

 - Much faster block wise programming of the flash EEPROM - The use of much less chip area - The ability to integrate much larger memory sizes.